 Our success in meeting our own challenges has shaped our unique approach to consultancy

-Our Practitioners worked alongside HMRC PaceSetter Practitioners to engage executives, managers and front-line employees in the initial redesign of two of NICO’s processing areas to prioritise customer experience and performance improvement in terms of quality, productivity, people engagement and the time taken to serve customers.
+Our Expert Practitioners worked alongside HMRC PaceSetter Practitioners to engage executives, managers and front-line employees in the initial redesign of two of NICO’s processing areas, to prioritise customer experience and performance improvement in terms of quality, productivity, people engagement and the time taken to serve customers.

 The approach taken allowed the creation of a robust ‘Blueprint approach’ that – once embedded and proven to deliver significant benefits – was rolled out to the vast majority of the organisation, covering some 16 further operational areas and incorporating 3,000 employees.

 Training NICO personnel in the use of Lean tools and techniques enabled them to understand their current levels of performance and empowered them to work with others at their own level, to improve work processes in the context of the entire workflow.
 This transfer of knowledge and skills promoted a sense of ownership of the resulting solutions and aimed to facilitate sustainment of improvements initially achieved.

 The programme resulted in the following significant achievements:

 Productivity was boosted by an average of 25% (and, in the case of one operational area, by 145%), resulting in an improved customer experience